alqz/wordbiter/docs/README.md

-# Word Bites AI Solver - GitHub Pages Version
+# Word Bites Solver - GitHub Pages Version

-This is the static web version of the Word Bites AI Solver, ready for GitHub Pages deployment.
+This is the static web version of the Word Bites Solver, ready for GitHub Pages deployment.

 ## What's Included